 Definition~\ref{def-translation-invariance} below describes what it means for a law to be translation invariant modulo scaling.
 On a first read, it is enough to internalize {\em any one} of the equivalent conditions in Definition~\ref{def-translation-invariance}.
-Most of the proofs in this paper will make use of a fifth condition, defined in terms of a so-called \emph{dyadic system} (see Section~\ref{sec-dyadic-system}) which is easily implied by any one of the four conditions listed below.
+Most of the proofs in this paper will make use of a fifth condition, defined in terms of a so-called \emph{dyadic system} (see Section~\ref{sec-dyadic-system}) which is implied by any of the four conditions listed below.
 Conceptual motivation for the conditions in Definition~\ref{def-translation-invariance} is given {\em just after} the full statement of Definition~\ref{def-translation-invariance}.